-Massive Darkness, a kickstarter from Cmon has now arrived and goes up against dungeon crawlers such as Castle Ravenloft, Descent 2nd Edition, Warhammer Quest, Silver Tower and Sword & Sorcery in what has become a highly competitive genre.
-This game comes with huge model content and was a success in terms of backing numbers, but all dungeon adventure games offer slight variations in play style, and so it is important to see how it stacks up.
+Massive Darkness is a kickstarter from Cmon which arrived in August 2017, and goes up against dungeon crawlers such as Castle Ravenloft, Descent 2nd Edition, Warhammer Quest, Silver Tower and Sword & Sorcery in what has become a highly competitive genre.
+This game comes with a huge model content and was success in terms of backing numbers, complete with a quirky artwork style.

-In terms of gameplay you need to go into playing the game knowing that this is a relatively light dungeon crawler, and is less rules heavy than say Descent 2nd edition and Sword & Sorcery.
-Enemies do have different attributes and skills but the game is very much set out before your start and there is no story telling on the way such as with Silver Tower or Sword & Sorcery, or even surprises such as in Descent 2nd edition when you use the app Road to Legend.
-It does scale well for the hero numbers, with variable mob numbers and health points which will help it get played with different sized groups, and it can work as a solo experience.
+In terms of gameplay this is a relatively light dungeon crawler, and enemies do have different attributes and skills boosted by items carried.
+The game board is set out before your start and sadly there is no real story telling or interesting encounters during the game, so it is all largely combat and treasure focused.
+It does scale pretty well for the hero numbers, with variable mob numbers and health points, which may help it get played with different sized groups, and it can work as a solo experience.

 Why i chose not to keep it ….